9984/2017.9984.io/_src/terms.md

 Name changes will be facilitated up to 7 days prior to the commencement of the event.
 The new ticket user has to fulfill the requirements in 3.2.
 No name changes will be facilitated 7 days prior to the commencement of the event.

-The parties agree that Tech Open Air is a global networking event, which lives on the names of its participants.
+The parties agree that 9984 Summit is a global networking event, which lives on the names of its participants.
 Appropriate to this fact the organiser is allowed to publish the information provided by the customer or to forward this data to third parties.

 Tickets are to be kept safely in order not to be reproduced by third parties.
 In case of loss and/or improper use of the ticket, customers cannot claim access to the event or reimbursement of the ticket price.